dzerkes/GAIN---Deep-Learning-Project/README.md

 # GAIN---Deep-Learning-Project
 Reproduction of GAIN from Yoon et al.
 ----------------------------------------------
-Semester project in course Deep learning of Machine Learning and Data Science master in NTUA ECE
+Semester project in course Deep learning of "Data Science and Machine Learning" Master's program from ECE, NTUA.

 Maria-Filippa Trivyza